-The best social media platforms for artists and designers provide way to showcase work and get discovered by more people.
+The best social media platforms for artists and designers can provide a place to showcase work and get discovered by more people.
 From TikTok to Twitch, they can be great places to promote yourself as a creative, whether you're looking to make sales or find potential clients or simply build your professional reputation.

-But with so many platforms to choose from, which are the best social media platform for artists?
-To find out, we listened to the advice of a range of creative professionals including artists, photographers, designers and filmmakers.
-We asked what they like about each platform and why you might find each useful for displaying elements of your portfolio (for portfolio inspiration, see our graphic design portfolio post), or anything else.
+But with an ever-increasing array of apps to choose from, which are the best social media platform for artists?
+We asked a range of creative professionals for their thoughts, including artists, photographers, designers and filmmakers.
+We asked what they like about each platform and what makes them useful for displaying elements of a creative portfolio (for portfolio inspiration, see our graphic design portfolio post), or anything else.

-We used their answers to list the best social media platforms for artists and designers.
-Also check out our guide to how to make social media work for you and our ultimate guide to social media for creatives.
-And if you're looking to make direct sales, see our guide to the best places to sell art online.
+Based on their responses, we've drawn up a list of the best social media platforms for artists and designers.
+Also check out our ultimate guide to social media for creatives and out pick of the best X alternatives (Twitter alternatives).
+If you're looking to make direct sales, see our guide to the best places to sell art online.

 The best social media platforms for artists and designers